 A firm, high seat back is ideal for longer kayaking trips, as many people tend to slouch over when paddling for prolonged periods.
-This type of seat will keep your posture correct, and allow you to relax into the seat when your fatigued.
+This type of seat will keep your posture correct, and allow you to relax into the seat when you’re fatigued.

-A short seat back can be useful for smaller kayakers, or kayakers that want a more maneuverable setup.
+A short seat back can be useful for smaller kayakers, or kayakers that want a more maneuverable set up.
 Shorter backrests allow you to paddle without becoming encumbered by any excess material.
 Also, if you kayak in tight spaces, you may find that a taller seat will get in your way.

 Some cool features to look for in a kayak seat are bottle holders, detachable packs and bungee storage areas on the back of the seat.
 While not crucial, many seats offer these extra storage options, which allow you to keep important items close by.
 We all know you can never have enough storage options on a kayak.

 Not all kayak seats will fit every type of kayak.
-Recreational kayaks, fishing kayaks, touring kayaks and whitewater kayaks all have different dimensions available to install a seat.
+Recreational kayaks, fishing kayaks, touring kayaks, and whitewater kayaks all have different dimensions available to install a seat.

-All the seats above are compatible with sit-on-top kayaks; however sit-in kayaks may need specific sized seats.
+All the seats above are compatible with sit-on-top kayaks; however, sit-in kayaks may need specific sized seats.
 Before purchasing any seat, check your kayak’s measurements, and make sure the seat will be compatible.

 Attaching the seat to the kayak should be a fairly simple process.
 There are usually 4 clips which attach to the D-rings on the kayak’s hull.
 If your kayak doesn’t have these D-rings, or they are not in the right location, installing some D-rings with a drill is a fairly straightforward process.